Ajsalemo/AzureDevelopmentTesting/AzureReactJSDevOps/README.md

-A sample React Application to test building of DevOps pipelines
+A sample React Application to test building of DevOps pipelines using Pm2 to serve the /build folder for static assets.